HOW TO WRITE A NESPAPER ARTICLE ON AN UNCONVENTIONAL TREATMENT

 His fee for writing his article aside, it isn't altogether clear that Mr Mills has benefited from his treatment.
 'Weeks later', he tells us, 'I feel less stressed about tasks ….
 The trouble is, I keep putting off doing the tapping'.

-The Diagnostic and Statistical Manual of the American Psychiatric Association, Fifth Edition, due out in May 2013.
+The Diagnostic and Statistical Manual of the American Psychiatric Association, Fifth Edition, 2013.